 These Lemon Rosemary Melting Potatoes earn their name from their crispy exterior and tender, buttery, melt in your mouth centers.
 You’ll want them on regular rotation on your dinner menu!

 This month, the little guy entered the wild world of solid foods.
 I tried to enter this stage with low expectations, but of course I hoped he would be as excited about food as his parents are.
 Whenever possible, we’ve been giving him the foods we normally eat and, much to my delight, he has embraced this new phase with gusto.
 He loves roasted broccoli and zucchini, enjoys painting his face with yogurt, and might even like avocado toast more than his momma.

 One of his other favorites?
 Potatoes.
 I shouldn’t be surprised, of course.
 Who doesn’t love potatoes?
-Whether it’s French fries or stuffed baked potatoes, whether they’re roasted or scalloped or pan fried or mashed, potatoes are always welcome on my plate.
+Whether it’s French fries, Potatoes Anna, or stuffed baked potatoes, whether they’re roasted or scalloped or pan fried, Air Fried Potatoes, or mashed, potatoes are always welcome on my plate.

 I’ve never met a potato I don’t like, but I have to say I LOVE these Lemon Rosemary Melting Potatoes.
 If you’ve never heard of a melting potato before, you’re missing out on an easy and delectable way to get potatoes on your table.
 Traditional melting potatoes are made by slicing potatoes into thick rounds then covering them in butter, salt, pepper, and herbs.
 They get popped into a piping hot oven and cooked until nice and crispy.